 Prevention is the first step to recover lost data; it is best if you try your possible best to forestall data loss during such crucial operations.
 These tips would help you prevent data loss during cut and paste.

-Now that you understand where cut files go, alongside the possible causes and solutions to files lost in cut and paste, you can recover them easily.
+Now that you understand where cut files go, alongside the possible causes to files lost in cut and paste and how to recover files lost in cut and paste, you can recover them easily.
 Nevertheless, you can always rely on AnyRecover data recovery software to recover files lost in cut and paste regardless of the root cause.